Fairfield Hand Clinic (SW Sydney Hand Centre)

 About the Hand Clinic

-SW Sydney Hand Centre ("Fairfield Hand Clinic") provides the regional hand surgery service for all of SW Sydney (excepting Bankstown which offer their own service).
-This clinic manages acute problems only, such as:
+South Western Sydney Hand Centre ("Fairfield Hospital Hand Clinic") provides the regional hand surgery service for all of SW Sydney (excepting Bankstown which offer their own service).

 - fractures of the hand and wrist